huggingface/huggingface.js/packages/tasks/src/tasks/feature-extraction/about.md

 ## Use Cases

 Models trained on a specific dataset can learn very shallow features about the data.
-For instance, a model trained on English poetry dataset learns English grammar on a very high level.
+For instance, a model trained on an English poetry dataset learns English grammar at a very high level.
 This information can be transferred to a new model that is going to be trained on tweets.
-This way of extracting features and transferring to a model is called feature extraction.
-One can pass their dataset through a feature extraction pipeline and feed the result to a classifier directly.
+This way of extracting features and transferring them to a model is called feature extraction.
+One can pass their dataset through a feature extraction pipeline and directly feed the result to a classifier.

 ## Inference